Kolelab/Fluorescence-Microscopy-Tools/TEAMSTER/README.md

 1. Hook up camera and LEDs to inputs and outputs.
 1. Set up Micromanager according to the instructions provided in Fluorescence-Microscopy-Tools/TEAMSTER/MicroManager_instructions.pdf
 1. Test.
-1. **NB: A newer version of the Arduino